GerritCodeReview/homepage/pages/site/about.md

 ## Android

-The [Android Open Source Project][AOSP] (AOSP) was founded by Google by the open source releasing of the Android operating system.
+The [Android Open Source Project][AOSP] (AOSP) was founded by Google by the open-source releasing of the Android operating system.
 AOSP has selected Git as its primary version control tool.
 As many of the engineers have a background of working with Mondrian at Google, there is a strong desire to have the same (or better) feature set available